54nd339/Portfolio/content/posts/physics/rotations.md

 ---
-title: Rotational Dynamics
+title: Rotational Dynamics - Spin it to win it!
-description: Unraveling the Intricacies of Rotational Motion
+description: From pirouetting ballerinas to the physics of fidget spinners, rotational dynamics explains it all.
+Learn how torque, angular momentum, and gyroscopic effects rule our spinning world.
+Ever wondered why cats always land on their feet?
+Click in—this post will turn your perspective around!
 date: 2023-01-22
 draft: false
 slug: /pensieve/physics/rotations